 The runtime environment of openUTM (e.g. the system time) must be the same on all nodes.
-See section "Properties of a UTM cluster application" on page 119.
+See section "Properties of a UTM cluster application".

 A number of files that can be accessed jointly by all node applications are required in order to run a UTM cluster application.
-See section "Runtime environment" on page 128.
+See section "Runtime environment".

 openUTM revision levels can be deployed during live operation of a UTM cluster application.
-For details, refer to the section "Use of openUTM revision levels in the UTM cluster application" on page 152.
+For details, refer to the section "Use of openUTM revision levels in the UTM cluster application".

-W If the applications are to run as services, you must install and configure the respective service on all nodes.
+If the applications on Windows systems are to run as services, you must install and configure the respective service on all nodes.